teoks0199/tp/docs/UserGuide.md

 **Example:**

-You just visited the newly opened Subway at Utown and wish to add it to FoodNotes.
+You just visited the newly opened Subway at Utown and are eager to add it to FoodNotes.
 <div markdown="block" class="alert alert-white">

 Adding a new stall: